Skip to content

 What’s it about?

 We don’t often feature O&G papers in BubbleWrap, but this article significantly overlaps Neonatal Intensive care.
-As we’ve heard from Andy Tagg and Andrew Weatherall, language matters when it comes to losing a baby.
+As we’ve heard from Andy Tagg and Andrew Weatherall, language matters when losing a baby.

 This qualitative study explored the healthcare experiences of parents whose baby died before, during or shortly after birth between 20+0 and 23+6 weeks of gestation in England.
 Thirty-eight parents (10 parent pairs and 18 mothers) were interviewed from 2016 to 2017, with each interview focusing on parents’ experiences following the loss of their baby and the definitions of ‘stillbirth,’ ‘miscarriage,’ and ‘neonatal death.’